 On another note, I love those ‘Hey It’s Okays’ – I think Glamour magazine does them?
 You know, they’re all like ‘Hey, it’s okay to skip a bunch of super fun events you want to be at to sit on your ass all weekend.’
 They’re kind of reassuring in some way.
 Yesterday, my ‘Hey, it’s okays’ went something like this: Hey, it’s okay….

-• To cancel a meeting with someone 30 minutes prior to the meeting with some BS excuse because you just really don’t feel like dealing with them.
+- To cancel a meeting with someone 30 minutes prior to the meeting with some BS excuse because you just really don’t feel like dealing with them.

-• To spend more time planning what you’re going to eat than cooking it.
+- To spend more time planning what you’re going to eat than cooking it.

-• To FUME when your husband someone misplaces your keys but when you misplace theirs just smile sheepishly and say you’re sorry because, you know, it’s not a big deal and it’s not like you did it on purpose.
+your husbandsomeone misplaces your keys but when you misplace theirs just smile sheepishly and say you’re sorry because, you know, it’s not a big deal and it’s not like you did it on purpose. - To cancel your afternoon run because the AC is out at your favorite gym… and then drive past two other perfectly good gyms to go home instead of running.

-• To turn the temperature on 68, put on a glorified sweat suit get straight into bed at 5:30 p.m. and pretend it’s wintertime... then be all surprised when your power bill is $300+.
+- To turn the temperature on 68, put on a glorified sweat suit get straight into bed at 5:30 p.m. and pretend it’s wintertime... then be all surprised when your power bill is $300+.

-• To spend over an hour looking at the Fall TV line-up, learning about the new shows via Wikipedia to see which ones sound juicy, but then ultimately setting your DVR to record each and every pilot just in case one that doesn’t sound good is good and you miss out.
+- To spend over an hour looking at the Fall TV line-up, learning about the new shows via Wikipedia to see which ones sound juicy, but then ultimately setting your DVR to record each and every pilot just in case one that doesn’t sound good is good and you miss out.

-• To “go to bed early” only to stay up late watching pilot episodes from the new Fall TV line-up.
+- To “go to bed early” only to stay up late watching pilot episodes from the new Fall TV line-up.

 Yes, that was my day in a nutshell.
 Oh, and a 4-mile walk at lunch with Stacy.